Huntsville, Alabama, 1950

 The corners of Greg’s mouth tipped up another notch—hopeful and uncertain.
 He wanted her to say yes.

 Oh…heck.
 Maybe she wasn’t either Betty.
 She was merely a girl who couldn’t refuse an offer from a cute boy.

-You can read about their dance soon!
+You can read about their dance now!

 © Emma Barry and Genevieve Turner, 2016.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Emma Barry and Genevieve Turner with appropriate and specific direction to the original content.